 Parents are part of the process for deciding their child's education.
 We aim to include all pupils through Quality First Teaching.
-Putting in place extra facilities in terms of time, personnel and resources is done in consultation with the class teacher, the SENDCO and headteacher, together with parents.
+Putting in place extra facilities in terms of time, personnel and resources is done in consultation with the class teacher, the SENDCO and head teacher, together with parents from advice from other professionals and as allocated from EHC Plans